Kenny Jay: American Wrestling Association (1962–1985, 1990)

 After his military tour, he found employment with the American Wrestling Association (AWA), wrestling every Saturday's television taping and then house shows during the week for promoter Wally Karbo.

 Whenever a new name would come in, they would give them to Jay to make them look good.
 He used his mat-based scientific wrestling style with the likes of Mad Dog Vachon, The Crusher, Verne Gagne, Jesse The Body Ventura, Jerry Blackwell, Bobby Heenan, Mr. Saito, and Bruiser Brody.

 To help pay the bills, Jay started his own landscape business, which is where he got the "Sodbuster" nickname.
 He never left the Midwest, as he was rooted in the area with his landscape business, wife, and three children.

 Early career highlights included several overseas trips to Japan, beginning in 1972, where he worked 18 matches (including five cage matches), winning most of them.
 Later in 1976 he took on Muhammad Ali in a boxer vs wrestler bout that also featured Verne Gagne as the Referee, a match Kenny Jay considered one of the high points of his career.

+In the late 1970s Jay teamed with George Gadaski.
 In 1984 The Sodbuster also appeared as a tag-team partner with legendary wrestler Baron Von Raschke.

 In 1985 he retired from wrestling.
 He came out of retirement in 1990.

 Jay continued working for the AWA for nearly thirty years until they went out of business in 1991.